 - Low return rate or money back guarantee;

 A full copy of the relevant scientific evidence/study should be provided with your response.
 Please highlight the relevant sections, and include an explanation as to why they are relevant to the issue at hand.
 Do not just provide the extract which supports the claim – it is the totality of good scientific evidence available that is important.
 While the Complaints Board is not an arbiter of scientific fact, it will make an assessment as to whether the evidence applies to and supports the advertised claim.

 Please note testimonials alone do not constitute substantiation and opinions expressed in them must be supported by independent evidence of their accuracy.
-As noted in Rule 9 of the Code of Ethics, testimonials must be genuine, current and representative of the typical (not an exceptional case).
-All testimonials should be verifiable.
+As noted in Rule 2 (f) of the Advertising Standards Code, testimonials must be verifiable, genuine, current and representative of the typical not the exceptional.

 Substantiating implied or indirect claims